Merkel doubts Biden meeting will solve gas pipeline dispute

 Russia annexed Crimea from Ukraine in 2014 and supports separatists in Ukraine’s eastern industrial heartland of Donbas.

 Zelenskyy said he was looking for guarantees that Ukraine will remain a transit country for Russian gas beyond 2024.
+He also suggested that the gas issue should become part of four-way talks between his country, Russia, Germany and France on solving the conflict in eastern Ukraine and that the United States could join those negotiations.

-Merkel said she took Ukraine’s concerns seriously and said Germany and the European Union would use their weight in negotiations with Russia to ensure the agreements are extended.
+Merkel said she took Ukraine’s concerns seriously and that Germany and the European Union would use their weight in negotiations with Russia to ensure the agreements are extended.

 “We have promised this to Ukraine and we will stick to that.
 I keep my promises and I believe that is true also for any future German chancellor,” she said.